intermine/im-docs/docs/system-requirements/software/postgres/postgres.rst

 .. [#note]
    The InterMine system stores all text in the database in `UTF-8` format.
-If you set Postgres to `LATIN-9`, then Postgres will perform some incorrect conversions, and may even give an error.
-Setting the format to `UTF-8` results in Postgres treating the text completely correctly, which is quite a complicated and slow operation in `UTF-8`.
+If you set PostgreSQL to `LATIN-9`, then PostgreSQL will perform some incorrect conversions, and may even give an error.
+Setting the format to `UTF-8` results in PostgreSQL treating the text completely correctly, which is quite a complicated and slow operation in `UTF-8`.

-   If you set Postgres to `SQL_ASCII`, then that is a special character set in Postgres, which basically means "do no conversions".
+   If you set PostgreSQL to `SQL_ASCII`, then that is a special character set in Postgres, which basically means "do no conversions".
 This is sufficient for almost all operations.
 All comparisons and index lookups will be done on a byte-by-byte basis, which is much faster than having to deal with Unicode's complications.

    Please try to treat InterMine as a black box.
-The fact that it uses Postgres to store its data should be a detail that should be hidden as much as possible.
+The fact that it uses PostgreSQL to store its data should be a detail that should be hidden as much as possible.
 The InterMine system is written in Java, and therefore handles all text in Unicode.

    The template1 database is the database used as a template when you run the `createdb` command.
 Update the encoding for template1 to be SQL_ASCII then every database you create from now on will have the correct encoding.